 One study found that the most common location for fall injuries in the home was the bathroom, including when people are hurrying to the bathroom.
 A National Institute on Aging statistic states that 80% of falls in the home happen in the bathroom.

-- Lack of adequate lighting.
 It’s not uncommon for people age 65 or older, or those living with certain conditions or taking specific medications, to need to use the restroom in the middle of the night.
 Unfortunately, being half awake is only going to increase the chances of tripping or slipping and possibly falling in the bathroom.
 The solution is to install a simple night light that can at the very least make it clear where the light switch is in the dark.

 When someone needs to use a chair in the shower or tub, they will also need an easy-to-reach shower head that they can move around without too much twisting and turning.
 The solution to this potential bathroom hazard is to add an adjustable shower head that allows the individual to clean themselves while remaining safely seated.

 As we age, our skin becomes thinner and more sensitive to exposure to high water temperatures.
 At the same time, there is a decreased ability to sense when water is so hot it can scald or burn the skin.
 Help prevent burn injuries to your elderly loved one by having a professional handyman set the water heater thermostat between 110 to 120 degrees, which is considered safe by experts.

 Want to learn more?
 We offer a wealth of information online!
 Learn about helping an elderly loved one stay safe in the shower or take a look at our interactive graphic about bathroom safety and other fall prevention tips.
 For professional caregiving services, contact Homewatch CareGivers today.